Covid-19: LG rejected proposal for panel to look into oxygen shortage deaths, says Manish Sisodia

 In a press briefing on Friday, Sisodia said that the Delhi government had once again sent a proposal earlier this week, but Baijal did not give his nod for the committee.

 “The Centre is saying states should submit reports on how many deaths occurred due to lack of oxygen, but the LG is not allowing an investigation,” Sisodia said.
-“This means the Centre wants states to give declare that there were no deaths due to lack of oxygen.
+“This means the Centre wants states to declare that there were no deaths due to lack of oxygen.
 But to say this will be a big lie to those who have lost their loved ones.”

 Meanwhile, an unidentified official in Baijal’s office dismissed Sisodia’s claims.

-“What has been said earlier on July 6 and repeated on August 19 is that a high level committee constituted as per Supreme Court directions, where apart from senior and reputed doctors, the additional chief secretary (health), the government of national capital territory of Delhi is also a member, is already looking into the matter,” the official said, according to the Hindustan Times.”
+“What has been said earlier on July 6 and repeated on August 19 is that a high level committee constituted as per Supreme Court directions, where apart from senior and reputed doctors, the additional chief secretary (health), the government of national capital territory of Delhi is also a member, is already looking into the matter,” the official said, according to the Hindustan Times.

 Setting up another committee for the same purpose would create confusion, the official reportedly said.